visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

-  RemoveAllOperators() -> integer
-  RemoveAllOperators(all) -> integer
-  RemoveLastOperator() -> integer
-  RemoveLastOperator(all) -> integer
   RemoveOperator(index) -> integer
   RemoveOperator(index, all) -> integer

-all : type
+all : integer
     An optional integer argument that tells the function to ignore the active plots and use all plots in the plot list if the value of the argument is non-zero.

-index : type
+index : integer
     The zero-based integer index into a plot's operator list that specifies which operator is to be deleted.

-return value : integer
+return type : CLI_return_t
     All functions return an integer value of 1 for success and 0 for failure.

 **Description:**

     The RemoveOperator functions allow operators to be removed from plots.
-The RemoveLastOperator function removes the operator that was last applied to the active plots.
-The RemoveAllOperators function removes all operators from the active plots in the active visualization window.
     If the all argument is provided and contains a non-zero value, all plots in the active visualization window are affected.
 If the value is zero or if the argument is not provided, only the active plots are affected.

 **Example:**